 Fitness for an occupation

 This may include driving (heavy goods vehicles and passenger-carrying vehicles) and health professions, such as occupational therapy and physiotherapy.
 The common theme is that those unfit to practise may pose a physical or mental risk to the public.
 Detailed guidance on relevant health factors is provided by the Driver and Vehicle Licensing Agency and taxi licensing authorities.
-See separate article Fitness to Drive for further details.
+See also the separate Fitness to Drive article.

 The focus is on the public good rather than the risk to individual workers.
 Concern for patients rather than practitioners is the guiding principle of the Health Professions Council in identifying those whose illness may affect their practice.

 These are commonly known as insurance or personal medical attendant (PMA) reports.
 Their principal function is to help insurers assess an individual's risk of disability or death and weight premiums accordingly (or in rare cases refuse insurance altogether).
 The framework governing the reports is clear and doctors writing them are obliged to give clear and accurate information even if this is to the disadvantage of the patient.
 Since patients may not know what information is to be divulged, consent is generally carefully worded.
 It usually includes an option for an independent medical assessment if a GP cannot, or will not, provide a report, and provision for patients to view the information in the report and withhold information that they do not want divulged.

 A common format for General Practitioner Report (GPR) has been agreed and computer-generated reports (eGPR) are accepted by insurers.
 Many GP software programs now have the facility to generate reports from within their systems, merging all relevant patient data.
 It is, however, still necessary for the GP to check that the data are complete and accurate before submitting the report.